catalystdao/catalyst/README.md

 **LocalSwap**: A combination of *sendAsset* and *receiveAsset* executed atomically, often on a single chain.

 **Invariant**: A measure used to measure the vault value.
 Specific to the *invariant* measure, is that it is constant whenever a swap is completed.
 If a vault implements a swap fee, the measure increases as fees accumulate in the vault.
 The invariant is not invariant to deposits or withdrawals.
+The invariants can continously be examined if the the number of emitted Units is kept track of.
+In the below equations, this is representated as $\sum U$.

 ## The AMM Equations